 Over to You

-Even though it’s only a measly 150 characters, your Instagram bio still carries some serious weight when it comes to seeing success on Instagram.
+Even though it’s only a measly 150 characters, good Instagram bios are your path to success on Instagram.

 But, even so, crafting a good Instagram bio for your own brand can be deceptively tough.
 Fortunately, there are a few tips you can implement to remove some stress from the process and come up with a bio that you can be proud of.
 In order to do so, remember to: